nsayed123/quince-assignment/python/README.md

-# Python script to find all open security groups in an AWS account.
+# Python script to find all open security groups in an AWS account

 This repository contains the python script to find all open security groups in an AWS account.